-Creating an operations process that is coherent with the end-end Lightpath contracting process
+3. Creating an operations process that is coherent with the end-end Lightpath contracting process

-The Lightpath sourcing organization has the task of finding an adequte path through the various networks worldwide.
-The sourcing organization can contract for all Lightpath sections with each seperate Lightpath section domain operator, or can contract for one or several Lightpath sections and allow subcontracting of the remaining sections.
+The Lightpath sourcing organization has the task of finding an adequate path through the various networks worldwide.
+The sourcing organization can contract for all Lightpath sections with each separate Lightpath section domain operator, or can contract for one or several Lightpath sections and allow subcontracting of the remaining sections.
 The contracting process is a bilateral one which results in one organization becoming responsible to the other for delivery of a good or service in exchange for something of value.

-It is therefore the contracting process which suggests a natural or intuitive way to look at operational responsibilities.
-Therefore, in order to respond to End-Users' desire for a single-point of contact for LightPath fault management, the operations process should be analogous with the relations created through the contracting process.
+Therefore, in order to respond to End-Users' desire for a single-point of contact for Lightpath fault management, the operations process should be analogous with the relations created through the contracting process.
+The GLIF Tech proposes two processes that can be used for contracting: